Search Knowledge Base by Keyword

 With a lack of specific timeframes, it is our opinion that whilst data protection compliance will of course be maintained within an organisation at all times, an appropriate interval for a review is probably annually at least, and that such a review should include:

-- A review of your data and data processing activities including a review of your third-party processor due diligence and lawful basis for processing
+- A review of your data processing activities

 - Refresher training for your staff

-- Making sure your ICO registration is up to date
+- Check your ICO registration is current and up to date

 But as well as these annual reviews and refreshers you should also consider how else you can maintain (and ultimately demonstrate) that you take ongoing compliance as seriously as you did getting GDPR-ready for May 2018.
 The best way to do this is to consider your internal comms to your employees.
 This could mean rolling out monthly briefings based on a particular compliance topic (e.g. a focus on dealing with breaches, third-party due diligence, etc.) and/or the sharing information in team meetings.